 What is cap rate?

 What is cap rate in real estate?
-Cap rate, or capitalization rate, is an ROI calculation used to compare similar real estate investments.
+Cap rate, or capitalization rate, is a measurement used to compare various real estate investments or markets.
+It’s most often calculated as the ratio between Net Operating Income (NOI) and a property's original acquisition cost (including upfront repairs and expenses).

 Cap Rate = NOI/Purchase Price × 100%